info@theackermanclinic.co.uk

 What to Expect During an Apicoectomy

 During the procedure, your dentist or oral surgeon will make a small incision in the gum tissue to access the root of the tooth.
-After removing the infected tissue and the tip of the root, the area is cleaned, and the root is sealed with a small filling to prevent future infections.
+They will remove the infected tissue and the tip of the root, and then clean the area.
+The root is sealed with a small filling to prevent future infections.
 The gums are then sutured, and the healing process begins.

-Recovery from an apicoectomy is usually quick, with most patients returning to normal activities within a few days.
+Recovery from an apicoectomy is usually quick.
+Most patients return to normal activities within a few days.
 Some mild discomfort or swelling is normal, but this can be managed with over-the-counter pain relief.

 Why Choose an Apicoectomy?

-The key advantage of an apicoectomy is that it allows you to keep your natural tooth, which is always preferable to extraction when possible.
-Saving a tooth not only preserves your natural bite but also helps maintain the integrity of your jawbone, preventing complications like bone loss or shifting of neighbouring teeth.
+The key advantage of an apicoectomy is that it allows you to keep your natural tooth.
+This is always preferable to extraction when possible.
+Saving a tooth not only preserves your natural bite but also helps maintain the integrity of your jawbone.
+It prevents complications like bone loss or shifting of neighbouring teeth.

 Do You Need an Apicoectomy?